Keeping Your House in an Orlando Bankruptcy

-If you are worried about losing your home, an Florida Constitution, a person's entire "homestead" is exempt from "forced sale" or judgment, subject to certain size restrictions.
-If the homestead is located in a city, the exemption is limited to one-half acre, but outside of a municipality the limit is 160 acres.
+If you are worried about losing your home, a Florida Constitution, a person’s entire “homestead” is exempt from “forced sale” or judgment, subject to certain size restrictions.
+If the homestead is located in a city, the exemption is limited to one-half acre, but outside of a municipality, the limit is 160 acres.

 A critical component of the homestead exemption is that it can only be used for the “residence of the owner or the owner’s family.”
 In other words, a vacation home or rental property is not protected by the homestead exemption.
 If you want the homestead exemption, you must prove that your property is a permanent residence.

 A recent Chapter 7 bankruptcy case from Tampa illustrates how this limit to the Florida homestead exemption works in practice.
 In this case, the debtor and his family multiple houses on the same street.
 Up until 2012, he lived with his wife in one of the houses (House A).
 That year, the debtor and his wife separated and he moved into a double-wide trailer located on adjoining lot (House B).